Hotel chic: Finding interiors inspiration on holiday

 “These days, hotels are far more aspirational than they used to be,” says Mandy Chody of M&Y Interiors of Bricket Wood.
 “There’s often an edginess to them that’s moved way beyond the traditional and that gives people confidence when it comes to doing things in their own homes.

 “The days of four papered walls, curtains and a bed are long gone.
 The approach has changed beyond all recognition.
 It’s not unusual for a client to say ‘I want the hotel look’.
-Visiting them and seeing them gives them confidence to say ‘we can do that and it will work’.
+Visiting them and seeing them gives them confidence to say ‘we can do that and it will work’.”

 Mandy, who admits to seeking out the unique and quirky when she chooses somewhere to stay, adds: “People will say I have been to the Charlotte Street Hotel and this is what I like.
 Or I like the look of Soho Farmhouse or Lime Wood with wellies by the door and you totally get what they mean.
 If they are trying to achieve a luxury or decadent look the word hotel will invariably come up.”